parasaurolophus/rader.us/music/mp3.md

 ## Aural Palette Cleansers

-The first eight are among my more accessible compositions.
+The first group are among my more accessible compositions.
 They are mostly rather silly.
 They generally began life as ways of experimenting with particular features of some new piece of music gear or audio software.
 I think of them as aural palette cleansers.